0xilis/libshortcutsign/docs/resign_shortcut_with_new_plist.md

 #### plistSize

-The size of the plist buffer.
+The size of the plist buffer in bytes.

 #### newSize